jobjo/jobjo.github.io/_posts/2017-01-15-moving-mice.md

 A few weeks ago I came across a logic puzzle handed out as a *holiday challenge*.
 I didn't solve it by hand but instead turned to *Haskell* for some help.
-As it proved to be a fun exercise I decided to pass the challenge on and invited some friends to contribute with solutions in a language of their choice.
+As it proved to be a fun exercise I decided to pass it on and invited some friends to contribute with solutions in a language of their choice.
 I here present the given puzzle along with the set of submissions received.